atulkumar1907/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-A Simple ic Tac Toe made using HTML, CSS and javaScript
+A Simple Tic Tac Toe Game made using HTML, CSS and JavaScript